unkeyed/unkey/.github/CONTRIBUTING.md

 pnpm bootstrap
 ```

 This sets up the workspace and gets everything ready to run the app.
+The logs output of `pnpm bootstrap` will contain the remaining Unkey environment variables to add to apps/web/.env and apps/agent/.env.

 ## Build